Changing to a Nonimmigrant F or M Student Status

 What if My Current Status Doesn’t Allow Me to Enroll in Classes?

-Please note that you must maintain a valid nonimmigrant status while your Form I-539 change of status application is pending.
+Please note that if you are applying to change status to M status, you must maintain a valid nonimmigrant status while your Form I-539 change of status application is pending.

 We encourage all students and prospective students to work closely with their DSO to coordinate the timing of applying for change of status and enrolling in a course of study.